AbdulMuhaiminIsmail/VocabVault/README.md

 ## Features

-### Meanings
+### Definitions

-VocabVault offers clear and concise meanings for each word.
+VocabVault offers clear and concise definitions for each word.
 It provides multiple definitions to help you understand the different contexts in which a word can be used.

 ### Phonetics

-Learn the correct pronunciation of words with phonetic transcriptions and audio pronunciations.
-Improve your speaking and listening skills effortlessly.
+Learn the correct pronunciation of words with phonetic transcriptions.

-### Definitions

-Access detailed definitions of words to gain a deeper understanding of their usage and nuances in different contexts.

 ### Synonyms